symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/installation/configuration.md

 `use_form_resources`

 By default, `AdmingeneratorGeneratorBundle` adds its own form theme to your application based on files `AdmingeneratorGeneratorBundle:Form:fields.html.twig` and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig`.
 Depending on value of `admingenerator_generator.twig.use_form_resources` parameter and `twig.form.resources` one, you can modify this behavior:

-* if `admingenerator_generator.twig.use_form_resources` is false, nothing will be change to `twig.form.resources` value;
+* if `admingenerator_generator.twig.use_form_resources` is false, nothing will be changed to `twig.form.resources` value;
-* if `admingenerator_generator.twig.use_form_resources` is true and `twig.form.resources` doesn't contain `AdmingeneratorGeneratorBundle:Form:fields.html.twig`, resources `AdmingeneratorGeneratorBundle:Form:fields.html.twig` and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` are added into `twig.form.resources` right after `form_div_layout.html.twig`.
-If `form_div_layout.html.twig` is not in `twig.form.resources` values are unshifted;
+* if `admingenerator_generator.twig.use_form_resources` is true and `twig.form.resources` doesn't contain
+`AdmingeneratorGeneratorBundle:Form:fields.html.twig`, resources `AdmingeneratorGeneratorBundle:Form:fields.html.twig`
+and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` will be into `twig.form.resources` right after `form_div_layout.html.twig`.
+If `form_div_layout.html.twig` is not in `twig.form.resources` values will be unshifted;
-* if `AdmingeneratorGeneratorBundle:Form:fields.html.twig` is already in `twig.form.resources` nothing will be change;
+* if `AdmingeneratorGeneratorBundle:Form:fields.html.twig` is already in `twig.form.resources` nothing will be changed;

 This permits you to control how `AdmingeneratorGeneratorBundle` modify form theming in your application.
 If you want to use another bundle for form theming (like `MopaBoostrapBundle`) you should probably define this parameter as false.

 > **Note:** take care that if you are in this case, don't forget to add `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` if you don't provide your own implementation.

 *To complete*